JEFworks-Lab/jefworks-lab.github.io/_posts/2017-08-31-machine-learning-feature-selection-for-diffexp-analysis.md

 ## Machine learning with `mlr`

-[The `mlr` (Machine Learning in R) package](https://github.com/mlr-org/mlr/) very nicely pulls in machine learning approaches from other packages into a single integrated framework for machine learning experiments in R. They also have lots of pgreat tutorials to help you get started\](<https://mlr-org.github.io/mlr-tutorial/release/html/index.html>).
+[The `mlr` (Machine Learning in R) package](https://github.com/mlr-org/mlr/) very nicely pulls in machine learning approaches from other packages into a single integrated framework for machine learning experiments in R. They also have lots of great tutorials to help you get started\](<https://mlr-org.github.io/mlr-tutorial/release/html/index.html>).

-First, we can define a classification task as classify cells as group1.
+First, we can define a classification task as classify cells as `group1`.

 ``` r
 library(mlr)